-To what extent could nonformal education hope to achieve any of these goals?
-In light of today's more sophisticated understanding of the relationship between education of all forms and the structure of society, these goals appear optimistic at best, and in many cases quite naive.

-LaBelle (1976) did an extensive analysis of nonformal education projects in Latin America which clearly suggested several important limitations.

-First, his inventory demonstrated that most of the nonformal education projects were relatively small in size, involving only small fractions of the potential clientele for which they were designed.
-Even the largest of the programs were small in comparison to the overall need of a developing country for educational services.
-Earlier studies by Ahmed and Coombs (1975) and Sheffield and Diejomaoh (1972) had shown similar findings for
+To what extent could non-formal education hope to achieve any of these goals?
+In the light of today's more sophisticated understanding of the relationship between education of all forms and the structure of society, these goals appear optimistic at best and in many cases quite naïve.
+LaBelle (1976) did an extensive analysis of nonformal education projects in Latin America that clearly suggested several important limitations.
+First, his inventory demonstrated that most of the non-formal education projects were relatively small in size, involving only small fractions of the potential clientele for which they were designed.
+Even the largest of the programmes were small in comparison with the overall need of a developing country for educational services.
+Earlier studies by Ahmed and Coombs (1975) and Sheffield and Diejomaoh (1972) had shown similar findings for both African and Asian non-formal education projects.
+Many programmes were successful in achieving limited educational goals for those who participated, but had little or no impact on the overall educational system of the country.